 You can use Yarn UI.
 You can access Yarn UI by using SSH and Knox.
 For more information about SSH, see #unique_23.
-For more information about Knox, see a) On the Connect Strings tab of the Hadoop cluster, click the link next to Yarn UI to open the Hadoop console.

-#unique_24 and Access links and ports.
+For more information about Knox, see #unique_24 and Access links and ports.
 The following takes Knox as an example to describe how to view the details of a job.